 As a hands on career, aircraft repair can be physically and mentally challenging.
 Technicians must repair aircraft to the highest standards to avoid disastrous results.
-The day-to-day workload for AMTs varies with employers and locations.
-Although weather and the elements can be a factor, technicians do the majority of their work inside hangars located close to airfields.
+The day-to-day workload for aviation mechanic technicians varies with employers and locations.
+Although weather and the elements can be a factor, aviation mechanic technicians do the majority of their work inside hangars located close to airfields.

-An aviation mechanic’s responsibilities increase with experience.
+An aviation mechanic’s responsibilities increase with job experience.
 Most aviation maintenance technicians will acquire a specialization over time.
-For example, structural repair, helicopter maintenance, or jet engine repair are all examples of specializations that AMTs will gain with experience.
+For example, structural repair, helicopter maintenance, or jet engine repair are all examples of specializations that aviation mechanic technicians will gain with experience.
 Many aviation technicians specialize in avionics.
 Avionics have evolved with technology, so this is a growing specialization.
 As with most careers, it is possible to move into managerial roles and leadership roles in the industry.

-If you are looking for a hands-on career that is in demand, consider a tour at MIAT College of Technology to find out if aviation maintenance is right for you.
+If you are looking for a hands-on career that is in demand, consider a tour at MIAT College of Technology to find out if an aviation maintenance career is right for you.

 For immediate questions, give us a call!

 Houston, TX: 888-547-7047